Research and Scholarship

 Alexander Cuthbert

-I have worked in inclusive learning support and development contexts since 1993, initially in primary and secondary school settings before entering higher education in 2008 working with neurodiverse learners at the University of Glasgow.
-In 2012, I was involved with creation of a study skills service at the University of Strathclyde (now Learner Development Services), where I current deliver 1-2-1 appointments, induction and widening participation activities, workshops, and create online resources as well as working collaboratively with academic and university services colleagues to facilitate the development of academic literacies.
+I have worked in inclusive learning contexts since 1994, initially in primary and secondary school settings, before entering higher education in 2008 working with neurodivergent and disabled learners at the University of Glasgow.
+In 2012, I was involved with creation of a study skills service at the University of Strathclyde (now Learner Development Services), delivering induction and widening participation activities, workshops, 1-2-1 appointments, and creating online resources.
+Working collaboratively with academic and university services partners, I also facilitate the development of specific academic literacies.
+I have been a member of the ALDinHE Research and Development Working Group since 2016.

 Alistair Morey